 I make space for my emotions and I have a plan so I know what to do if I am angry or upset at work.
 I have created networks of people I trust that I can vent to and I see a therapist on a consistent basis.

-I also use all my vacation days for actual vacations where I do no work at all.
+Using all my vacation days for actual vacations where I do no work at all is also important.
 I work from home if I am not feeling mentally well or even take a mental health day, when I need it.

 How do you talk about mental health at your company and/or within your team?

-I speak to my teams about this on a daily basis over 1 on 1’s, team meetings and also am open about my mental health personal practices listed above.
+I speak to my teams about this on a daily basis over 1 on 1’s and team meetings.
+I’m also open about my mental health personal practices listed above.

-What’s the number one thing you would change about working in sales/ “sales culture” that you think would improve sales rep mental health the most?
+What’s the number one thing you would change about working in sales that would improve sales rep mental health?

-I would train sales leaders on how to identify mental health issues vs performance issues and then give them resources to help salespeople (finding them therapy, coaching or quota relief / performance relief while in need).
+I would train sales leaders on how to identify mental health issues vs performance issues.
+Then give them resources to help salespeople (finding them therapy, coaching or quota relief / performance relief while in need).